Invasive Prenatal Testing: Risks, Benefits, and Considerations

 4. Detailed Information for High-Risk Pregnancies:

-Risks of Invasive Prenatal Testing:
+Risks of Invasive Prenatal Testing

 1. Risk of Miscarriage

-One of the most concerning Invasive Prenatal Testing risks is the possibility of miscarriage.
+One of the most concerning invasive prenatal testing risks is the possibility of miscarriage.
 The risk varies by procedure: amniocentesis pregnancy test has a miscarriage risk of approximately 0.1% to 0.3%, while CVS pregnancy test has a slightly higher risk of around 1%.

 2. Infection

 Since invasive tests involve penetrating the womb, there is a small risk of infection that could affect both the mother and the fetus.
 However, these cases are rare, especially when performed at a reputable fetal medicine centre.
+This highlights the importance of choosing a safe facility for invasive genetic testing.

 3. Injury to the Baby